-Johnny Marr has been consistently voted one of the most influential and inspirational musicians and still remains to this day a highly successful guitarist.
+Johnny Marr has been consistently voted one of the most influential and inspirational guitarists and still remains to this day a highly popular artist.
 Throughout his long career, he has written unique and massively popular music and achieved these with creative uses of different guitars, effects and other equipment such as amplifiers.

 In this article, we’re going to pull back the veil on how he achieves that awesome sound.
-This won’t be an exhaustive list of every single piece of equipment Marr ever used.
+This won’t be an exhaustive list of every single bit of kit he ever used.
 Much of the older equipment has now been superseded by more useful new versions, and some of it is just too expensive to be practical.
-Instead, let’s take a look at some of the key points in his career and how he made use of ordinary and affordable gear to produce some of the greatest music ever written.
+Instead, we’ll take a look at some of the key points in his career and how he made use of ordinary and affordable gear to produce some of the greatest music ever written.

 Johnny Marr was known under the surname “Maher”, although it was pronounced the same.
 He changed the spelling later in life to make it easier for people to pronounce and spell, as well as to avoid confusion with the popular Buzzcocks drummer John Maher.

-As Johnny Marr was only 4 years old at the time, the guitar was just a toy.
-This was just a toy, and it wasn’t until he was older that he became a dedicated musician.
-Until his early teens, Johnny Marr was far more invested in a career as a professional footballer – going so far as to have trials with Manchester City.
+Until his early teens, he was far more invested in a career as a professional footballer – going so far as to have trials with Manchester City.

 He was in a band called The Paris Valentinos when he was 13, and from there began to develop a reputation for his unique talent and skill.
 As well as learning ‘other stuff’.
 He was quoted as saying:

-Marr owned two other Rickenbacker 330 guitars, both of them 6-string semi-acoustic.
-Their open and contoured shape gave greater access to the entire range of frets, and its bright maple tone worked well with Marr’s tendency to tune his guitars up to accommodate Morrissey’s vocal range.
+He owned two Rickenbacker 330 guitars, both of them 6-string semi-acoustic.
+Their open and contoured shape gave greater access to the entire range of frets, and its bright maple tone worked well with his tendency to tune his guitars up to accommodate Morrissey’s vocal range.

 Perhaps one of his most well-known riffs is in ‘This Charming Man’.
 Despite his famous use of Rickenbacker guitars, this particular piece of music was recorded using a ‘54 Telecaster – and it featured heavily in other Smiths recordings as well.

-The guitar itself was passed around a few times before coming to Marr and had been refurbished by John Porter, one of the producers for the Smith’s first album.
+The guitar itself was passed around a few times before he got it and had been refurbished by John Porter, one of the producers for the Smith’s first album.
 When Porter first got hold of the guitar, it was a barely functional mess.
 The nut was broken, and a number of frets were missing alongside other issues.

 Somehow, he was convinced that the not-quite a guitar was worth £17 (quite a lot back then), and then proceeded to have it fixed up.
 Because of this getting hold of an exact replica isn’t feasible, but the takeaway is that almost any Telecaster will do in a pinch, so you can save money by opting for a similarly robust guitar that will play comparably.

 The Smiths.
 Image Source

-On The Smiths’ 1986 tour it was Marr’s Gretsch Super Axe that came to the front and center, seeing extensive use during his live performances.
-Trying to find these today is… difficult to say the least.
-The rarity of these guitars stems from the short production run they had back in the 1970s when they were first made – so trying to find one of these isn’t the most practical idea – especially when it was only used sparingly in comparison to Marr’s other guitars.
-However, it’s worth noting that it was the with the Gretsch that Marr first began to tune his guitar up a full-step rather than using a capo to accommodate Morrissey’s vocal range.
+On The Smiths’ 1986 tour it was the Gretsch Super Axe that came to the front and center, seeing extensive use during his live performances.
+It was the with the Gretsch that he first began to tune his guitar up a full-step rather than using a capo to accommodate Morrissey’s vocal range.

 Martin D-28 Image Source